-Zuckerberg Looks To 'Clear Up' Stance On Facebook, Fake News And The Holocaust
+Zuckerberg Looks To Clear Up Stance On Facebook, Fake News And The Holocaust

 People at at least two news outlets — KPBS in California and The Texas Tribune — have complained that Facebook nixed ads because they were deemed to be political.
 In the Tribune case, an ad asked young people what issues they care the most about, ahead of the November election.
 At KPBS, an attempt to promote an investigative story about migrant children appearing in court without their parents was barred.

-Replying to complaints about the KPBS decision, Facebook Product Director Rob Leathern said the issue "applies only to running ads on the platform, and is fixable by completing the authorization process."
+Replying to complaints about the KPBS decision, Facebook product director Rob Leathern said the issue "applies only to running ads on the platform, and is fixable by completing the authorization process."

-"If you are running ads in the U.S. about electoral or political issues you will need to go through the authorizations process," he added.
+"If you are running ads in the U.S. about electoral or political issues, you will need to go through the authorizations process," he added.
 "This includes news organizations — who are designated separately in the ad archive where these ads are retained publicly."

 The same standards apply to all advertisers, Leathern said in another tweet.
 That and other tweets were in response to a posting by Jean Guerrero, who wrote the KPBS investigative piece.
 The story, she said, was effectively being censored by Facebook.